dre808/bundesanzeiger-scraper/README.md

 1. Install the required libraries by running 'pip install -r requirements.txt'

-2. Place the glassdollar-companies.xlsx file containing the list of companies and domains in the data directory.
+2. Place the companies.xlsx file containing the list of companies and domains in the data directory.

 3. Open the scraper.py file and adjust the path_to_list, domain_column, and company_column variables as per your dataset and execute it.